AdaCore/learn/intro_to_ada.rst

 -  `Real-time audio <http://www.electronicdesign.com/embedded-revolution/assessing-ada-language-audio-applications>`__
 -  `Kernel modules <http://www.nihamkin.com/tag/kernel.html>`__

+.. gusthoff: It's great to find our article on the list.
+However, isn't the fact that Ada is being used for applications where safety is a requirement much more interesting that multimedia applications?
+Shouldn't we stress the fact that, in these time where so many security issues are found on a daily basis, Ada provides means to avoid whole classes of bugs and detect errors in an early stage?
+I mean, these were some of the reasons why I got interested in the language in the first place...

 This is a non-comprehensive list that hopefully sheds light on which kind of programming Ada is good at.